Improving Video Instance Segmentation via Temporal Pyramid Routing: Introduction

-The scale variation problems have been well studied in the image domain via pyramid representation as shown in Fig.~\ref{fig:teaser}(b).
-Feature Pyramid Network (FPN)~\cite{fpn,focal_loss,maskrcnn} and its variants~\cite{PANet,nasfpn,tan2020efficientdet} are the most classic architectures to establish a pyramid network for object representation.
-It assigns instances to different pyramid levels according to the object sizes.
-However, it has not been well explored in the video by how to align other feature pyramids across the different feature levels along the temporal dimension.
-Also, it has not been well studied on how to model the spatial-temporal feature pyramids for the down-stream tasks.
-Several works utilize optical flow~\cite{DFF,zhu2017flowagg,yolactedge} or non-local operators~\cite{chen2020mega,fu2021compfeat} to aggregate temporal features for video object detection task.
+Several works utilize optical flow~\cite{DFF,zhu2017flowagg} or non-local operators~\cite{chen2020mega} to aggregate temporal features for video object detection.
 However, both limited scale variation and simple scenario on ImageNet VID dataset~\cite{russakovsky2015imagenet} make current methods mainly focus on single scale feature aggregation using Faster R-CNN~\cite{ren2015faster} as the baseline.
 In this work, we aim to design an approach that enhances the network's ability to handle the video domain's scale variation problem.